catid/XRmonitors/README.md

 - Pass-through cameras allow you to see and interact with the world as normal
 - Allows you to work with privacy and focus on the task at hand without distractions
 - Bring multiple-monitor setups anywhere with you with your laptop
-- Works with MacBook and Windows laptops without GPUs
+- Works with MacBook and Windows laptops with GPUs
 - Allows the user to recline while using their computer
 - Full access to multiple monitors while on a couch or lawn chair - Solves back strain!
 - Places content at a 1.34 meter distance from the user for eye comfort